Ch3ster8/Assignment_1/README.md

 3. A critical analysis based on design principles:
 	1. Narrative design:
 		* Stanley Parable: Ultra Deluxe excels in its use of meta-narrative, challenging the player's expectations and forcing them to question the nature of their experience.
 The game's narrator is a constant reminder of the limitations of linear storytelling.

-		* Firewatch prioritises environmental storytelling, using the game's settings to convey its themes of isolation and loneliness.
-The vast wilderness serves as an encounter to reflect and search for meaning in life.
 	2. Gameplay Design
 		* Stanley Parable: Ultra Deluxe primarily relies on player choice and exploration.
 While the game offers limited gameplay mechanics, its focus on narrative and player agency makes it a compelling experience

-		* Firewatch offers a more traditional gameplay experience, combining exploration, puzzle solving and character interactions.
-The game's open-world environment encourages exploration and discovery, while the character interactions provide a sense of connection and human intimacy.
 	3. Player agency
 		* Stanley Parable: Ultra Deluxe offers players a high degree of freedom, allowing them to shape the narrative through choices.
 However, the game's self-aware narrator shows limitations to their agency, suggesting that their choices are ultimately predetermined.